Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Acceleration. Proofs of Theorems , and

 We recall a few concepts that were assumed during \cref{sec:algorithm} to better interpret \cref{thm:riemannian_acceleration}.
-We work in the hyperbolic space or an open hemisphere.
-The aim is to minimize a smooth and g-convex function defined on any of these manifolds, or a subset of them.
-The existence of a point $x^\ast$ that satisfies $\nabla F(x^\ast)=0$ is assumed.
-Starting from an arbitrary point $x_0$, we let $R$ be a bound of the distance between $x_0$ and $x^\ast$, that is, $R\geq d(x_0,x^\ast)$.
-We let $\M=\expon_x(\bar{B}(0,R))$ so that $x^\ast\in\M$.
-We assume $F:\M'\to\R$ is a differentiable function, where $\M' = \expon_x{B(0,R')}$ and $R'>R$.
-We define $F$ on $\M'$ only for simplicity, to avoid the use of subdifferentials. $\M$ has constant sectional curvature $K$.
-If $K$ is positive, we restrict $R<\pi/2\sqrt{K}$ so $\M$ is contained in an open hemisphere and it is uniquely geodesic.
-We define a geodesic map $h$ from the hyperbolic plane or a open hemisphere onto a subset of $\R^d$ and define the function $f:h(\M)\to\R$ as $f = F\circ h^{-1}$.
-We optimize this function in an accelerated way up to constants and log factors, where the constants appear as an effect of the deformation of the geometry and depend on $R$ and $K$ only.
-Note the assumption of the existence of $x^\ast$ such that $\nabla F(x^\ast)=0$ is not necessary, since $\argmin_{x\in\expon_{x_0}(\bar{B}(0,R))}\{F(x)\}$ also satisfies the first inequality in \eqref{eq:appendix_quasiquasarconvexity} so the lower bounds $L_i$ can be defined in the same way as we did.
-In that case, if we want to perform constrained optimization, one needs to use the Lipschitz constant of $F$, when restricted to $\expon_x(\bar{B}(0,R))$, for the analysis of the binary search.
+We work in the hyperbolic space, or in an open hemisphere.
+The aim is to minimize a smooth and g-convex function defined on any of these manifolds, or a submanifold of them.
+Starting from an arbitrary point $\xInit[\notilde]$, we perform constrained optimization over $\BR=\expon{\xInit[\notilde]}(\ball(0,\RR))$, for some $\RR > 0$.
+We assume $\F:\Mk\to\R$ is a differentiable function, $\BR\subset \Mk$, and $\Mk$ has constant sectional curvature $\K$.
+If $\K$ is positive, we restrict $\RR<\pi/(2\sqrt{\K})$ so $\BR$ is contained in an open hemisphere and it is uniquely geodesic.
+We define a geodesic map $\h:\Mk\to \MEucl$, where $\MEucl\subset\R^{\n}$ and define the function $f:h(\Mk)\to\R$ as $\f = \F\circ \h^{-1}$.
+We perform constrained optimization over this function $\f$ in $\X=\h(\BR)$ in an accelerated way, up to constants and log factors, where the constants appear as an effect of the deformation of the geometry and depend on $\RR$ and $\K$ only.